vdotok/JS-combined/README.md

 Register at <a href="https://userpanel.vdotok.com/overview" target="_blank">VdoTok</a> to get **Authentication Token** and **Project ID**.
 - After successful registration, you can update the existing projectID with your own projectID.
-- For messaging in combined application, You can update the projectID following these steps. ( JS-WEBAPP -> src -> app -> shared -> services -> pubsub.service.ts ).
+- For messaging in combined application, You can update the projectID following these steps. ( JS-COMBINED -> src -> app -> shared -> services -> pubsub.service.ts ).
-- For Many to Many call in combined application, you can update the ProjectID by following these steps. ( JS-WEBAPP -> src -> app -> shared -> services -> vdk.m2m-call.service.ts ).
+- For Many to Many call in combined application, you can update the ProjectID by following these steps. ( JS-COMBINED -> src -> app -> shared -> services -> vdk.m2m-call.service.ts ).
-- For One to One call in combined application, you can update the ProjectID by following these steps. ( JS-WEBAPP -> src -> app -> shared -> services -> vdk.one2one-call.service.ts ).
+- For One to One call in combined application, you can update the ProjectID by following these steps. ( JS-COMBINED -> src -> app -> shared -> services -> vdk.one2one-call.service.ts ).

 You have to Update Project_id at the Login and Signup request by following these steps.
-- At Login request. ( JS-WEBAPP -> src -> app -> components -> login -> login.component.ts )
+- At Login request. ( JS-COMBINED -> src -> app -> components -> login -> login.component.ts )
-- At Signup request. ( JS-WEBAPP -> src -> app -> components -> sign-up -> sign-up.component.ts )
+- At Signup request. ( JS-COMBINED -> src -> app -> components -> sign-up -> sign-up.component.ts )
 After replacing the projectID at all the above places, compile and run the project.

+### Base URL

+You have to update BaseUrl with projectID.
+You can update **apiBaseUrl** by following these steps.
+- In environment.prod.ts File, (JS-COMBINED -> src -> environments -> environment.prod.ts)
+- In environment.ts File, (JS-COMBINED -> src -> environments -> environment.ts)

 ## Setting up the Local Environment: